 10.45 As a natural feature, the River Ouse is dynamic and is not constrained by the neighbourhood plan boundary.
 Therefore, any river corridor strategy requires communication between nearby communities along the river to coordinate actions.
+Throughout the neighbourhood plan period there will be a need for access to maintain flood risk assets.
+Any works in or near the River Ouse that could affect flood risk or Environment Agency access should previously be agreed through consultation as determined by the Environmental Permitting Regulations for Flood Risk Activities.

-- Ensuring that the existing green infrastructure associated with the River Ouse as it runs through the Lewes Neighbourhood Plan area is maintained and enhanced for benefit of people and nature. - Enabling access for all abilities and modes of active transport along the river, such as walkers, cyclists, horse-riders and low- carbon marine/river craft. - Encouraging kayak and canoe access point slipways. - Exploring the possibility of public transport on the river. - New development adjacent to the river will need ground floor designs and details that will make the building resilient to flooding. - Implementing new pedestrian and cycle bridges to the north and south of the town centre would enable better connections between residential areas without the need to pass through the town centre. - A river walkway and landscape enhancement can be incorporated into the design of flood defences. - See action plan diagram, page 141.
+- Ensuring that the existing green infrastructure associated with the River Ouse as it runs through the Lewes Neighbourhood Plan area is maintained and enhanced for benefit of people and nature. - Enabling access for all abilities and modes of active transport along the river, such as walkers, cyclists, horse-riders and lowcarbon marine/river craft. - Encouraging kayak and canoe access point slipways. - Exploring the possibility of public transport on the river. - New development adjacent to the river will need ground floor designs and details that will make the building resilient to flooding. - Implementing new pedestrian and cycle bridges to the north and south of the town centre would enable better connections between residential areas without the need to pass through the town centre. - A river walkway and landscape enhancement can be incorporated into the design of flood defences. - See action plan diagram, page 145.